-Upon registering for classes, students are responsible for incurred charges, knowing the tuition and fees owed, verifying the status and balance of their account, and payment of charges prior to payment deadlines.
-Accounting and Financial Management (AFM) mails statements prior to the start of a semester and monthly thereafter.
+Upon registering for classes, students are responsible for incurred charges, knowing the tuition and fees owed, verifying the status and balance of their account, and payment of charges before payment deadlines.

+Accounting and Financial Management (AFM) mails statements before the start of each semester and approximately monthly thereafter.
 Students must maintain a current address on file with Enrollment Services.
-Students who do not receive a statement must request one from AFM and pay by the payment deadline.
-Students can view account information online through WebAdvisor or myCCinfo; a Casper College username and password are required.
+Students who do not receive a statement may view their statement online at myCCinfo.
+Students can view account information online at myCCinfo; a Casper College username and password are required.

-Tuition payments may be made by telephone with a credit card, by mail, online through WebAdvisor, myCCinfo, or in person.
-To avoid additional charges, students should verify that all expected financial aid has been credited to their account prior to due dates and payments sent by mail have arrived.
+Tuition payments may be made online at myCCinfo with an e-check or credit/debit card, by mail, or in person with check or cash payment only.
+To avoid additional charges, students should verify that all expected financial aid has been credited to their account before due dates and payments sent by mail have arrived.
 Failure to make payment by a deadline will result in extension/late payment fees.
-These fees will not be waived.
-Students whose home institution is the University of Wyoming or any other university must pay tuition to Casper College by the payment deadline for any Casper College course for which they are enrolled.